danth/stylix/docs/src/styling.md

 - Urgent: base07
 - Error: base0F

-## Window Managers/Desktop Enviornments
+## Window Managers

+Window Managers arrange windows and provide decorations like title bars and borders.
+Examples include Sway and i3.

-Window Managers and Desktop Environments are the system used to manage windows. this does not include applications bundled with Desktop Environment's like file managers, these would be included under the general application category. examples include sway, gnome, kde, and i3.
+This does not include applications bundled with the desktop environment such as file managers, which would fall into the general category.

-- Default background: base00
-- Alternate Background: base01
-- Preselection background: base02
+It also does not include desktop helpers such as taskbars and menus.
+However, these are often configured together with the window manager, especially in the case of larger desktop environments such as KDE and GNOME.

 - Unfocused window border: base03
-- Alternate Text Color: base04
-- Default Text Color: base05
-- Color of urgent windows: base07
 - Focused window border: base0A
+- Urgent window border: base07
+- Window title text: base05
 - Error: base0F

 ## Notifications and Popups

-Notifications and popups are any application overlay intended to be displayed over other applications. examples include the mako notification daemon and avizo.
+Notifications and popups are any application overlay intended to be displayed over other applications.
+Examples include the mako notification daemon and avizo.

 - Default Background Color: base00
 - Alternate Background: base01